 What are examples of domestic tourism?

 Domestic tourism refers to tourism that takes place within one’s own country.
-The term is not well-defined and may have different meanings depending on the context it is being used in.
+The term is not well-defined and may have different meanings depending on the context in which it is used.

-In some cases, “domestic” can differentiate between locally- or nationally-produced products from those that are imported, whereas others use it to distinguish what has been produced domestically from what was imported elsewhere for marketing purposes.
+In some cases, “domestic” can differentiate between locally- or nationally-produced products from those imported.
+In contrast, others use it to distinguish what has been produced domestically from what was imported elsewhere for marketing purposes.

 What Does Domestic Travel Mean?